 Often, when you think about a healthy mouth, a cavity-free smile comes to mind; however, there is another factor that influences it as well—your gums.
 Among the biggest threat to their health involves a preventable infection known as periodontal disease.
-Although it can easily be avoided, it is estimated that roughly 50% of adults in America have a form of the infection.
-While anyone can develop it, there are certain factors that can increase your risk for it.
-If it develops, you will need periodontal therapy in Colorado Springs.
+Although it can easily be avoided, it is estimated that roughly 50% of adults in America have a form of it.
+While anyone can develop periodontal disease, there are certain factors that can increase your risk for it.
+If it occurs, you will need periodontal therapy in Colorado Springs.

 What is Periodontal Disease?

-Periodontal disease, more commonly known as gum disease, is an infection the develops in the gum tissue due to bacteria that is found in tartar accumulations.
+Periodontal disease, more commonly known as gum disease, is an infection that forms in the gum tissue due to bacteria that is found in tartar accumulations.
 During the early stages, it can easily be treated by changing your oral hygiene habits; however, it often goes untreated.
 Over time, it can lead to tooth loss while also increasing your risk of several health complications, like heart disease.

 Am I at Risk for Gum Disease?

-Often, gum disease is a result of poor oral hygiene habits, like lack of flossing but, there are several other factors that can increase your risk of it.
+Often, gum disease is a result of poor oral hygiene habits, like lack of flossing, but there are several other factors that can increase your risk for it.